pedrolpena/iestelemetry/README.md

 Under 64 bit Fedora create a sym link to the rxtx serial library.
-Note that the version number of the library can change so look for a file in the form of "librxtxSerial-VERSION.so"
+Note that the version number of the library can change so look for a file in the form of "librxtxSerial-VERSION.so"<br>

-sudo ln -s /usr/lib64/rxtx/librxtxSerial-2.2pre1.so /usr/lib/librxtxSerial.so
+sudo ln -s /usr/lib64/rxtx/librxtxSerial-2.2pre1.so /usr/lib/librxtxSerial.so<br>

 Under 32 bit Fedora create a sym link to the rxtx serial library.
-Note that the version number of the library can change so look for a file in the form of "librxtxSerial-VERSION.so"
+Note that the version number of the library can change so look for a file in the form of "librxtxSerial-VERSION.so"<br>

-sudo ln -s /usr/lib/rxtx/librxtxSerial-2.2pre1.so /usr/lib/librxtxSerial.so
+sudo ln -s /usr/lib/rxtx/librxtxSerial-2.2pre1.so /usr/lib/librxtxSerial.so<br>